machinefi/google-fit-demo/README.md

 - Run `npm run upload`
 - You'll find NFT URIs in `nft/uploads.json` (you'll need them at [Step 2](#step-2-blockchain-environment-preparation))
 - _If funding while uploading fails, you can manually run fund script first `npm run fund`_

-### Redis

-> For fast storing and retrieving the last data synchronization timestamp, we use a serverless database with a Redis API.

-- Create a new Redis instance of your choice.
-- Keep note of the `REDIS_URL` of the created instance, we will use it in the [step 5](#step-5-adapter-configuration)

 ## Project Setup and Execution Instructions